-where it is understood that $E_m$ is acting on (2,3) pair and $\mathbb{I}_4$ is acting on (1,4) pair of $|\Phi_n\rangle$ which is given by Eq.\ref{eq5}.
+where it is understood that $E_m$ is acting on (2,3) pair and $\mathbb{I}_4$ is acting on (1,4) pair of $|\Phi_n\rangle$ which is given by Eq.(\ref{eq5}).
 The probability of obtaining the $|\Phi_{nm}\rangle$ as the outcome state is $p_ns_{nm}$.

 Here, we denote by $s_{nm}$ the probability of obtaining the $m$-th outcome of the second measurement, $\mathcal{M}_2$ when it acts on the $n$-th outcome of the first measurement $\mathcal{M}_1$.
-Using Eq.\ref{eq4}, Eq.\ref{eq5}, and Eq.\ref{eq13}, we get
+Using Eqs.(\ref{eq4}), (\ref{eq5}), and (\ref{eq13}), we get